ryan-haskell/elm-spa/examples/docs/public/content/docs/elm-spa/init.md

 ### choose your ui

-By default, running `elm-spa init` will use [elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/), a package that let's us build web UIs _without HTML or CSS_.
+By default, running `elm-spa init` will use [elm-ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/), a package that lets us build web UIs _without HTML or CSS_.

 It's pretty neat.